PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

          """

-* When a function calculates a formula, put the formula in the extended summary section when it can be done so concisely.
+* When a function calculates a formula, put the formula in the extended summary section when it can be included concisely.
 When the formula is particularly complicated, put it in the "Notes" section.
 Put derivations and extensive discussions of mathematics in the "Notes" section.